Reorienting-to-Recovery/R2Rscenarios/README.md

 * 12: Set harvest to only hatchery
 * 13: Set harvest to only river

+# TODO think through if we want to reduce predation and where (can reduce contact points or decrease prop high predation)

 For more information run `?load_scenario` in the console.